Learning English Made Easy

 But enough praise for the English language, how can it be absorbed quickly and efficiently, by over 800 million Latin based language speakers spread out all over the world?
 The circles denote little islands on this map.

-To this end, here is a little known fact: all Latin influenced (Romance) language speakers already possess a huge potential English vocabulary of thousands of words.
+Here is a little known fact: all Latin influenced (Romance) language speakers already possess a huge potential English vocabulary of thousands of words.
 How is that possible?
-Let us look at some English suffix comparisons in several other languages.
+Let us look at some English suffixes (word endings) comparisons in several other languages.

 Words Ending in –ion or –able –ible